 A hard fork is really a protocol change.
 The protocol is nothing less than an expression of the ultimate consensus of the decentralized community.
 If the community wishes to adopt a protocol change in extremis to address a clear and present danger to its network, then this is arguably justified.

-SWISS-INTELLIGENCE.INFO makes reasonable efforts to provide relevant content and reliable sources for the Swiss Intelligence Community.
+SWISS-INTELLIGENCE.INFO makes reasonable efforts to provide relevant content and reliable sources for the Swiss Intelligence Community – in English, German and French.
 However, we do not guarantee the accuracy or endorse the views given by any third-party content provider.
 This site may point to other Internet sites that may be of interest to you, however we do not not take responsibility for the content on such other sites.

 Follow us !